pragathitr/pragathitr/README.md

 ## About me
 - 💼 Former Software Engineer at **JPMorgan Chase**, building production payment systems
 - 🎓 MS at **NYU (Technology Management)**, focused on AI, systems, and product design
-- 🤖 Now building **agentic workflows and applied ML systems** that ship, not just demo
+- 🤖 Now building **agentic workflows and applied AI systems** that are useful

-I like problems where the hard part isn’t the model — it’s making the system reliable, usable, and actually helpful.
+I like problems where the hard part isn’t the model but about making the system reliable, helpful  and enjoyable to use.

 ---